-- on vertical competition between firms belonging to different stages of the value chain, but still there does not exist a specific metric of that power. - 85 This Section proposes a few new indicators of measuring vertical power in order to bridge the gap between these vertical power theories and more traditional horizontal market power theories for the analysis of anti-competitive practices.
-These indicators have their origin in the differential dependency theory of social exchange theory and the important role of a company's central position in a network or ecosystem (according to network analysis), especially with regard to both the possibility of unequal access to essential resources and the different "panopticon power" capabilities provided by the central positioning a company has in a value chain or network/ecosystem with regard to the different flows of information, which is particularly important in today's digital economy where access to data plays a dominant role in the development of competitive advantage. - 86 Firm's differential dependency within a value chain can be a source of vertical power.
+- 88 In contrast with simple or direct vertical (power) theories based on the analysis of the horizontal concentration of the market (e.g. through the use of a concentration or market share index) and thus focus on horizontal competition, vertical competition theories focus on vertical competition between firms belonging to different stages of the value chain, but still there does not exist a specific metric of that power. - 89 This Section proposes a few new indicators of measuring vertical power in order to bridge the gap between these vertical power theories and more traditional horizontal market power theories for the analysis of anti-competitive practices.
+These indicators have their origin in the differential dependency theory of social exchange theory and the important role of a company's central position in a network or ecosystem (according to network analysis), especially with regard to both the possibility of unequal access to essential resources and the different "panopticon power" capabilities provided by the central positioning a company has in a value chain or network/ecosystem with regard to the different flows of information, which is particularly important in today's digital economy where access to data plays a dominant role in the development of competitive advantage. - 90 Firm's differential dependency within a value chain can be a source of vertical power.
 In the context of this study, in order to analyse a metric for vertical power we will recur to network analysis and, in particular, to the notion of centrality to represent a firm's power, in a value chain or ecosystem.
-Building on the indicator of centrality that better translates the notion of resource-based differential dependency (betweenness centrality), we propose a metric that can be used to assess a firm's power within a value chain arising from this source, and not only by assessing its interdependency from resources (eg. selling/buying a good or service, licensing a patent, etc.). - 87 Central firms are those on which the whole value chain depends more to function because they perform tasks that are more necessary to assure the overall coordination of the value chain.
+Building on the indicator of centrality that better translates the notion of resource-based differential dependency (betweenness centrality), we propose a metric that can be used to assess a firm's power within a value chain arising from this source, and not only by assessing its interdependency from resources (eg. selling/buying a good or service, licensing a patent, etc.). - 91 Central firms are those on which the whole value chain depends more to function because they perform tasks that are more necessary to assure the overall coordination of the value chain.
 This is also the ultimate reason of its resource-based vertical power based on differential dependency.
-This form of market power is vertical in that it is exerted from suppliers to buyers or vice versa, and it is 'fully' vertical in that it affects the whole value chain and not only the upstream or downstream tiers directly linked to the firm exerting it ("fully vertical market power"). - 88 Given that each firm's level of vertical power corresponds to its share of the sum of the square betweenness centralities of all of the firms (nodes) of its value chain, a simple way of assessing the level of power imbalances within a value chain would be to calculate the standard deviation of this indicator.
+This form of market power is vertical in that it is exerted from suppliers to buyers or vice versa, and it is 'fully' vertical in that it affects the whole value chain and not only the upstream or downstream tiers directly linked to the firm exerting it ("fully vertical market power"). - 92 Given that each firm's level of vertical power corresponds to its share of the sum of the square betweenness centralities of all of the firms (nodes) of its value chain, a simple way of assessing the level of power imbalances within a value chain would be to calculate the standard deviation of this indicator.
 However, the level of standard deviation is only interpretable for a given variable.
-This is graphically represented, as the shortest route defined as a minimum number of nodes that one must pass through to get from point A to B. - 89 A firm's betweenness centrality relative to other firms' ('relative centrality') translates its differential dependency within the value chain.
-Hence, our metric of vertical power has to be able to give us two different values for two firms that belong to different value chains and have the same betweenness centrality but different relative centralities and can be measured as its share of the sum of the square betweenness centralities of each node (firm) of the value chain.
-However, because this metric is firm centric, it does not tell us what is the level of vertical power differentials within a value chain, a piece of
+This is graphically represented, as the shortest route defined as a minimum number of nodes that one must pass through to get from point A to B.